http4s/http4s/website/src/hugo/content/getting-help.md

 The discussion forum for http4s is [http4s/http4s on the Typelevel Discord][Discord].
 This Discord is open to user questions of all levels of experience.
-There you will also find channels for questions and discussion about Cats, FS2, skunk, and much more.
-Please try to keep your questions and contributions in these channels topical.
+There you will also find channels for questions and discussion about Cats, FS2, skunk, and much more!

 The contributors also use this channel to discuss development.
 Please do not hesitate to interject with support questions or weigh in on